Keizō Obuchi: Political career

 That November, after being inspired by his meeting with Kennedy, Obuchi ran for the House of Representatives and was elected to a seat representing Gunma's 3rd district, making him the youngest legislator in Japanese history at 26 years of age.
 He served his first term in the Diet while pursuing graduate studies at Waseda University.

 In 1979, Obuchi became the director of the Prime Minister's office and director of the Okinawa Development Agency, his first cabinet post.
 He served there for eight years before becoming Chief Cabinet Secretary in 1987.
-Two years later, he formally announced the death of Emperor Hirohito.
-As Chief Cabinet Secretary, he announced the new era name "Heisei" for the new Emperor Akihito.
+As Chief Cabinet Secretary, he announced the new era name "Heisei" on the day Emperor Akihito ascended the throne in 1989.